Kurdish militants demand progress from Turkey or say peace talks may end

 ISTANBUL Kurdish militants demanded concrete steps from Turkey to advance a fragile peace process on Tuesday, accusing the ruling AK Party of stalling and warning that the negotiations could break down.

-Prime Minister Ahmet Davutoglu responded with a call for the rebels to declare they have renounced armed struggle - a key government demand to advance talks before a June general election.

-There has been speculation in recent weeks that jailed militant leader Abdullah Ocalan would call an end to a conflict which has killed 40,000 people over three decades and stunted development in Turkey's mainly Kurdish southeast.
+There have been high hopes in recent weeks that jailed militant leader Abdullah Ocalan would call an end to an armed struggle which has killed 40,000 people over three decades and stunted development in Turkey's mainly Kurdish southeast.

-But his Kurdistan Workers Party (PKK) said on Tuesday that the AK Party was creating "false perceptions" and needed to show it was sincere.
+But his Kurdistan Workers Party (PKK) warned in a statement on its website on Tuesday that the AK Party was creating "false perceptions" and needed to show it was sincere.

 "Concrete steps should be taken by the AK Party.
-Otherwise the peace process is at a very critical and dangerous stage, and near ending," it said in a statement.
+Otherwise the peace process is at a very critical and dangerous stage, and near ending," it said.

 The government launched talks with Ocalan, who is in jail on an island near Istanbul, in 2012.
-Ocalan subsequently declared a ceasefire by the PKK, designated a terrorist group by Ankara, the United States and European Union, and its fighters began withdrawing to camps in northern Iraq where it is based.
+The PKK, designated a terrorist group by Ankara, the United States and the European Union, subsequently declared a ceasefire and began withdrawing to camps in northern Iraq where it is based.

 Failure to strike a deal could cause problems for President Tayyip Erdogan, who needs the AK Party he founded to secure a large majority in a national election in June to push through plans for an executive presidency.